Five Creative Uses of ChatGPT for Writers (Which Don’t Involve AI Doing the Writing For You!)

 AI is just a tool, and what you get out of it very much depends on what you put in.

-If you give ChatGPT a title and ask it to write you a blog post, you’ll probably be disappointed with the (grammatically correct but very generic) results.
+If you give ChatGPT a title and ask it to write you a blog post or a short story, you’ll probably be disappointed with the (grammatically correct but very generic) results.

 But if you write more detailed prompts, or use ChatGPT more like a writing buddy or assistant, you might find it’s helpful in all sorts of ways.

-You could use ChatGPT to help you push past writers’ block, you could have it come up with a whole bunch of ideas for you to pick from, you could generate example text or handle admin tasks … and much more.
+You could use ChatGPT to help you push past writer’s block, you could have it come up with a whole bunch of ideas for you to pick from, you could generate example text, format notes into an outline, or even ask it to help you decide between different options or ideas if you’re stuck.

 I’d love to hear how you’re using ChatGPT – whether that’s in one of the ways above or you’re trying it out in a different way.
 Share your experiences (and tips) in the comments below.